mattermost/performance-reports/ceiling-tests/v2/README.md

 },
 ```

-All tests were designed to stress the latest [ESR version](https://docs.mattermost.com/upgrade/extended-support-release.html) at the time of testing: v9.5.
-See more about this in the [Mattermost version](#mattermost-version) section.
+All tests were designed to stress the latest [ESR version](https://docs.mattermost.com/upgrade/extended-support-release.html) at the time of testing: v9.5.7.

 The license used was an internal one used by developers for tests, but any Enterprise license would do.